hapify/hapify/docs/index.md

 ### 3. Connect your local boilerplate to a remote project

-For every boilerplate you want to connect a remote project run [this command](cli/#define-project-to-use-in-a-boilerplate-channel):
+For every boilerplate you want to connect to a remote project, run [this command](cli/#define-project-to-use-in-a-boilerplate-channel):

 ```bash
 hpf use